utkarshsingh99/ClubComing/README.md

 - No one likes being rejected.
 Send a direct feedback to the candidate you're unable to select for some reason.
 The feedback will go directly to his/her mail.

 Contributions, Suggestions and Feedback are welcome!

+### Issue Assign Period

+Please note that once an issue is assigned to a person, and the issue is not shown any activity(a pull request or a comment in the issue) in the next 5 days after the assignment by the contributor, it will be unassigned and re-assigned to some other willing contributor to give everyone an opportunity.